-Courses (type, number of weekly contact hours, language - if other than German)
+$\textbf{Courses} \ (\textbf{type, number of weekly contact hours, language} - \textbf{if other than German})$

-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)

 - a) written examination (approx. 60 to 90 minutes) or - b) written examination (questions concerning mathematical methodology; approx. 120 minutes) or - c) term paper (approx. 15 to 20 pages) or - d) presentation (approx. 30 to 45 minutes)